AMICI-dev/AMICI/INSTALL.md

 [https://github.com/ICB-DCM/AMICI/issues/307](https://github.com/ICB-DCM/AMICI/issues/307)).

 The Symbolic Toolbox requirement can be circumvented by performing model import using the Python interface.
-The generated executables can then be used from Matlab.
+The result code can then be used from Matlab.